 These behaviors can fill up much of your day, making it difficult to get anything else done.
 If you’re starving, you can’t think well.
 If you’re binging, you’re shopping for all the food you want to eat.
 Finding a secret place to eat and, then, if necessary, to purge.

 It’s a guilty pleasure.
-Or maybe, not so much pleasure at all.
-Yet, necessary.
-It’s about being in control or not being able to be.
+Or maybe, it’s not so much pleasure at all.
+Yet, what you do is “necessary.”
+It’s about being in control or when you feel you’re not able to be.
 And, much of what you do is secretive and can’t be seen by anyone.

 Hiding Your Eating Problem

 There are many ways of hiding.
+Hiding takes up a lot of energy and is another way an eating disorder affects your life.
 Baggy clothes to cover any weight loss.
 Lying about what you eat and don’t.
 Sneaking food, stashing it, and binging when no else is home or looking.
 Vomiting in secret so that no one hears or sees.
 Or making up a story that you’re sick with food poisoning or the flu.

 You can’t let anyone know because they might stop you.
 And, you don’t want anyone interfering with how you eat.
 That’s a scary thought.
 Your eating disorder serves emotional purposes that you aren’t even aware of because they’re unconscious.
 All you know is that it can’t be taken away.
 So you have to keep it hidden.

 You can’t give up your control over food.